 Go over explanation in Figure 3.7.
-Note how the high level description of Figure 3.5 has become the Overview of Figure 3.6 a) Stakeholders and interests - what stakeholders are affected by the case (either as an actor or otherwise) and what legitimate interests do they have.
+Note how the high level description of Figure 3.5 has become the Overview of Figure 3.6

 3. It is possible to use an even more formal style - the so-called "usecases.org" or "fully dressed" format.